-A quorum is five voting members, with a preference that at least two of the ex officio agency members other than Ecology also be present.
+A quorum is four voting members, with a preference that at least one voting member is present from each of the governor, tribal, and flood authority appointments, and that at least two of the ex officio agency members other than Ecology also be present.
 At the outset of each meeting, the chair will call the meeting to order and establish the presence or absence of a quorum through a roll call.